althea-net/rita/README.md

 The primary binary crate in this repo is 'rita' which produces two binaries 'rita' and 'rita_exit' see the file headers for descriptions.

-This is primarily an infrastructure repo, to get a working version of Althea you should look at [installer](https://github.com/althea-mesh/installer) for desktop linux and [althea-firmware](https://github.com/althea-mesh/althea-firmware) for OpenWRT.
+This is primarily an infrastructure repo, to get a working version of Althea for real world use you should look at [installer](https://github.com/althea-mesh/installer) for desktop linux and [althea-firmware](https://github.com/althea-mesh/ althea-firmware) for OpenWRT.

 ## Building

 Debian:

-    sudo apt-get install build-essential libssl-dev libsqlite3-dev pkg-config postgresql-dev
+    sudo apt-get install build-essential libssl-dev libsqlite3-dev pkg-config postgresql-server-dev-all

 Ubuntu:

-    sudo apt-get install build-essential libssl-dev libsqlite3-dev pkg-config postgresql-dev
+    sudo apt-get install build-essential libssl-dev libsqlite3-dev pkg-config postgresql-server-dev-all

 Centos: